swapn652/swapn652/README.md

 - 👋 Hi, I’m @swapn652
-- 👀 I’m interested in Java, Python, Android Development, Machine Learning.
+- 👀 I’m interested in Java, Python, Android Development, Machine Learning, DevOps.
-- 🌱 I’m currently learning Java and Machine Learning.
+- 🌱 I’m currently learning Java, DSA and Web Development.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 swapn652/swapn652 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.